3neti/questpay-docs/docs/strategy.md

 ### 3. Cultural Shift from Payment to Redemption

-Traditional messaging: *"Pay with your wallet."*
-**QuestPay messaging**: *"Redeem.
+QuestPay reframes digital transactions through *"Redeem.
 Race.
 Repeat."*

-The game reframes digital transactions as:
+The game transforms vouchers into:
 - **Redemption events** (not just payments)
 - **Value unlocking** (not just spending)
 - **Proof of action** (not just purchase confirmation)